JetBrains/guide/site/go/tips/go-to-from-a-test/index.md

 Press <kbd>⌘⇧T</kbd> (macOS) / <kbd>Ctrl+Shift+T</kbd> (Windows/Linux).

-Press the same shortcut on a test and you'll be able to jump back to the element that is the subject of the test.
+Press the same shortcut on a test, and you'll be able to jump back to the element that is the subject of the test.